kubernetes/website/content/en/docs/reference/tools/_index.md

 ## Helm

-[Helm](https://helm.sh/) is a tool for managing packages of pre-configured Kubernetes resources.
-These packages are known as _Helm charts_.
+[`Kubernetes Helm`](https://github.com/kubernetes/helm) is a tool for managing packages of pre-configured Kubernetes resources, aka Kubernetes charts.

 Use Helm to: